killvxk/entypreter/README.md

 # The entypreter examples

-    INFO: There are some entypreter examples - how to start entypreter stager or implant.
+    INFO: There are some Entypreter examples - how to start Entypreter stager or implant.

 ## Starting entypreter stager